World Chess Championship 2016: Game 10: Carlsen–Karjakin, 1–0

 Game 10 was a Ruy Lopez anti-Berlin.
 In keeping with his game plan, Karjakin tried to remain as solid as possible.
-A critical moment arose after Carlsen's 20.Nd2, which allowed Black to force a draw or a favourable endgame (see diagram).
-Karjakin said in the press conference that he thought Carlsen could meet 20...Nxf2+ with 21.Kg1, and missed 21...Nh3+ 22.Kg2 Ngf4+ 23.gxf4 Nxf4+ 24.Rxf4 Qxf4 "and black can never lose" (Carlsen); however Wesley So thought White still had an edge after either 24...Qxf4 or 24...exf4.
+A critical moment arose after Carlsen's 20.Nd2, which allowed Black a forcing line (see diagram).
+Karjakin said in the press conference that he thought Carlsen could meet 20...Nxf2+ with 21.Kg1, and missed 21...Nh3+ 22.Kg2 Ngf4+ 23.gxf4 Nxf4+ 24.Rxf4 Qxf4 "and Black can never lose" (Carlsen); however Wesley So thought White still had an edge after either 24...Qxf4 or 24...exf4.

 Reminiscent of games 3 and 4, the game evolved into one in which Carlsen could constantly press, while Karjakin defended.
 Carlsen steadily improved the position of his pieces, but had no breakthrough until Karjakin played the inaccurate 56...Rhh7?, which allowed Carlsen to play the break 57.b5! at a favourable time.
-Karjakin tried to actively seek counterplay, but Carlsen fended him off and simplified into a winning endgame, earning Karjakin's resignation.
+Karjakin tried to seek active counterplay, but Carlsen fended him off and simplified into a winning endgame, earning Karjakin's resignation.